OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 of the first variable should be quite intuitive (i.e., larger bore means faster acceleration), but the second variable cannot be optimized by mere inspection.

-The optimization will be handled by CONMIN, which is a gradient based algorithm written in FORTRAN, and developed at NASA in the 1970s.
+The optimization will be handled by CONMIN, which is a gradient based algorithm written in Fortran, and developed at NASA in the 1970s.
 The source code is in the public domain, and a Python wrapped CONMIN component has been included in the OpenMDAO standard library.